President of the European Council: Relationship with Commission

 There had been disagreement and concern over competition between the former president of the European Council Van Rompuy and the former Commission president Barroso, due to the vague language of the treaty.
 Some clarifications saw Van Rompuy as the "strategist" and Barroso as a head of government.
 In terms of economic policy, Van Rompuy saw the European Council as dealing with overall strategy and the Commission as dealing with the implementation.
 Despite weekly breakfasts together, there was a certain extent of rivalry between the two yet-defined posts.

 Although the president of the European Council may not hold a national office, such as a prime minister of a member state, there is no such restraint on European offices.
-For example, the president may be an MEP, or more significantly the Commission president (who already sits in the European Council).
-This would allow the European Council to concurrently appoint one person to the roles and powers of both president of the European Council and president of the European Commission, thus creating a single presidential position for the union as a whole.
+For example, the president may be an MEP.

 Since the creation of the European Council presidency, former president Van Rompuy and former Commission President Barroso had begun to compete with each other as Van Rompuy had benefited from the general shift in power from the Commission to the European Council yet with Barroso still holding the real powers.
 At international summits they continued previous practice of both going at the same time.
 The complicated situation had renewed some calls to merge the posts, possibly at the end of Barroso's term in 2014.
 However some member states had expected to oppose the creation of such a high-profile post.

 If the posts are not to be combined, some believe that the dual-presidential system could lead to "cohabitation" and infighting between the two offices.
 While it is comparable to the French model, where there is a president (the European Council president) and prime minister (the Commission president), the Council president does not hold formal powers such as the ability to directly appoint and sack the Commission president, or the ability to dissolve Parliament.
 The European Council president has prestige, but lacks power.
 The Commission president has power, but lacks the prestige of the European Council president.
 Some believe this problem would be increased further if the Council president were to be strengthened by a democratic mandate, as mentioned above.